opendocsg/opendoc-formsg-faq/Updates.md

 We typically release features, improvements or fixes every Tuesday or Wednesday afternoon.

+## 21 Apr 2020: Start open source prep, Storage mode SingPass/CorpPass sends NRIC/UEN

+What you can see, feel or smell:
+- SingPass/CorpPass forms on storage mode now sends verified NRIC/UEN, similar to email mode
+- User interface improvements for Logic panel

+What goes on behind the scenes:
+- Open source prep: Toggle off captcha in the code

 ## 14 Apr 2020: Verified email field, bug fixes and scale optimisations

 What you can see, feel or smell: